somacdivad/GraphInvariants.jl/README.md

 - [ ] Independent domination number
 - [ ] Matching number

-More invariants will be added in later version, including:
+More invariants will be added in later versions, including:

 - Zero forcing number
 - Topological indices, like the Randić and Zagreb indices
 - Residue
 - And more...